Analysis | Why Article 24 Is No Soft Landing for a No-Deal Brexit

 3. Could Article 24 be involved anyway?

-Liam Fox, the U.K. trade secretary, has rejected the approach, saying he didn’t think it could apply if the U.K. and the EU haven’t already agreed to a trade accord.
-Bank of England Governor Mark Carney has repeatedly said Article 24 only applies if two trading partners already have an agreement in place.
-“We should be clear that not having an agreement with the European Union means that there are tariffs, automatically,” he said in a June 21 BBC interview.
+Liam Fox, the U.K. trade secretary and a Brexiteer, has rejected the approach.
+Bank of England Governor Mark Carney has repeatedly said Article 24 only applies if two trading partners have already agreed to a trade deal.
+After Johnson insisted that it could work in a no-deal scenario, Carney spelled it out again on June 26.
 The EU has repeatedly said that it won’t engage in mini-deals if the withdrawal agreement isn’t ratified, meaning tariffs would be imposed as well as border checks.
 WTO Director-General Roberto Azevedo in May said there must be a bilateral agreement between the EU and U.K. in order to claim an implementation period under GATT Article 24.
 “Once they have an agreement, I think Article 24 could give them some time for implementation of that agreement,” he told Bloomberg.
 “But the first question is the agreement itself.”

 4. Why is it being held out as a solution?

 Johnson is offering it as potential choice as part of his campaign to lead Britain’s Conservative Party and become the U.K. prime minister who will remove the country from the EU more than three years after voters said they wanted out.
-Facing criticism for saying that Article 24 provided a way of keeping trade undisrupted in the event of a no-deal, and acknowledging that Carney was right, Johnson still told LBC radio that the measure offered a “hopeful prospect” and a “way forward.”
+Johnson acknowledged that his initial description of Article 24 was wrong, but then insisted that it could still offer a “hopeful prospect” and a “way forward.”
 He said there was scope in the event of a no-deal Brexit for the U.K. and the EU to come to what he calls a standstill agreement on the basis of Article 24 of the GATT.
 “It would be very bizarre if the EU should decide on their own to impose tariffs on goods coming from the U.K.,” he said in the interview.
 The EU has indicated this is exactly what it will do.

 To contact the reporter on this story: Emma Ross-Thomas in London at erossthomas@bloomberg.net